($276) Cost to ship a car from Newark, NJ to Bridgeport, CT

 The best Newark to Bridgeport car shipping companies

-We’ve done the research, and these are the best car shipping companies to help transport your vehicle from Newark to Bridgeport:
+We’ve compared thousands of providers and identified the best car shipping companies to handle your move from Newark to Bridgeport:

 - Best for Real-Time Tracking: Nexus Auto Transport